pzzd/thinking-about-deep-learning/10_data_preparation.md

 - Samplewise processing is appropriate if all the features are the same kind of data (e.g., an audio file with features of amplitude at a certain time).
 You would scale all the features in a single sample to the same scale.
 All samples are independent of other samples.

 - Featurewise processing is appropriate when features represent different things.
 It wouldn't make sense to scale all features to the same scale because the ranges and measurement units differ.
+You can analyze and modify a single feature across all the samples.
+In this method, each column of feature values is called a fibre.

--
+- Elementwise processing is appropriate for data that is the same type of data with the same scale and measurement unit; for example, if all data is in inches and you want to convert to centimenters.
+You apply the same transformation to every value of every feature of every sample.
+This is common when working with image data: each pixel is an element.